QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 TextStyle.Default.DirectionFromRightToLeft()
 ```

-This may be useful with more advanced corner cases:
+This may be useful with more advanced edge cases:

 ```csharp
 .DefaultTextStyle(x => x.FontSize(24).FontFamily("Calibri"))